randomizer333/ParkSide/README.md

 ### Contribution guidelines ###

-- code style: lean and clean
+- code style: LEAN, clean, use minimum characters
-- comment: every object and function
+- comment: every new object and function
-- letter case: drinking camel
+- letter case: drinkingCamel
+- use suffix insted of prefix for object names
 - formating same as in VSCode
-- use suffix insted of prefix
 - indent 1 TAB
 - 4 space TAB